Tips for Marketing Your Fundraising Program

 Make it Interesting

 There are always plenty of announcements in the local paper about local organizations holding fundraisers, and to be perfectly honest, there's really nothing that interesting about it.
 Most readers will just glance over it and move on to the sports page.
-A simple announcement will get you some results, and it's definitely worth doing, but you can do better.

 Instead of just placing an announcement to the effect of "local organization holds bake sale", make your story unique.
 If you have a twist, you may well be able to catch the eye of some of the local reporters, and you'll get a lot more than a listing.
 A feature article in the local section of the paper will go a lot further than the basic listing.

 Getting that feature article in the paper isn't always easy.
 Just talking about your organization and why it is so praiseworthy isn't enough.
 Newspapers want a human interest story, and so it's up to you to give it to them.
 A bake sale isn't news.
-But a bake sale that features international pastries from all over the world, with goodies baked by a former chef at a five-star restaurant in Moscow, is news.

-Look to your event and your organization for the unusual, and offer it as a feature story.
-If you can't find something unusual, then create something to make your event stand out.
 Here's just one example: Solicit local celebrities to contribute baked goods.
-Cookies on sale that were baked by the booster club are boring, but cookies baked by a popular anchor on a local news show will
+Cookies on sale that were baked by the booster club are boring, but cookies baked by a popular anchor on a local news show will make the news.